katroc/cabin/README.md

 ## 🎯 Overview

-Cabin is a sophisticated RAG assistant that intelligently routes queries between conversational AI and retrieval-augmented responses.
-Built with a microservices architecture, it features:
+Cabin is a sophisticated **air-gapped RAG assistant** that intelligently routes queries between conversational AI and retrieval-augmented responses.
+Built with a fully self-contained architecture, it features:

-- **Intelligent Query Routing**: Automatically determines when to use RAG vs. direct LLM responses
+- **Intelligent Query Routing**: Automatically determines when to use RAG vs. direct LLM responses based on content similarity
+- **Air-Gapped Operation**: Complete offline capability with all models and processing running locally
+- **Advanced Conversation Memory**: Persistent multi-turn conversation context and history management
 - **Multi-Source Integration**: Support for Confluence, file uploads, and extensible data sources
-- **Conversation Memory**: Persistent conversation context and history management
-- **Performance Monitoring**: Comprehensive metrics and performance tracking
+- **Performance Monitoring**: Comprehensive real-time metrics and performance tracking
-- **Streaming Support**: Real-time streaming responses for better UX
+- **Streaming Support**: Real-time token streaming for enhanced user experience

+**Key Technologies**:
+- **BGE-M3** for semantic embeddings and document understanding
+- **BGE-Reranker-V2-M3** for precision document reranking
+- **GPT-OSS-20B** for high-quality response generation
+- **ChromaDB** for local vector storage and retrieval

 ## 🏗️ Architecture